Forex Profit Calculator

 Frequently Asked Questions

-What is the difference between bid and ask price?
+What is the difference between the bid price and ask price in forex?

-How much money do I need to start forex trading?
+How much money do I need to start forex trading responsibly?